ottomatica/slim/README.md

 `slim` will build a micro-vm from a Dockerfile.
 Slim works by building and extracting a rootfs from a Dockerfile, and then merging that filesystem with a small minimal kernel that runs in RAM.

 This results in a real VM that can boot instantly, while using very limited resources.
-If done propertly, slim can allow you to design and build immutable unikernels for running services, or build tiny and embedded development environments.
+If done properly, slim can allow you to design and build immutable unikernels for running services, or build tiny and embedded development environments.

 ## Using slim